If you’re reading this, you’re probably like a million other people who are thinking the same thing. Why is TMJ so complicated?

 The single biggest reason why TMJ pain leads us astray

-Because there’s a slew of symptoms that intertwine to form TMJ disorder, the condition is often misdiagnosed and misunderstood.
+There’s a slew of symptoms that intertwine to form TMJ disorder.
+The condition is often misdiagnosed and misunderstood.
 People see neurologists for headaches and ENTs for ear pain.
 They see dentists for jaw soreness who make them a night guard and send them on their way.
 The scariest thing is people suffer for much longer than they should—sometimes for decades before connecting the dots.
 This article is designed to help you understand TMJ disorder in a simple, scientific, and entertaining way.

 The Answer is Prevailing Through Understanding

 Early identification and treatment of TMJ disorder gives patient’s the best chance of fully removing their symptoms.
 I want to tell you about a TMJ patient named Sharon.
 When Sharon presented to our practice, she had been suffering from TMJ symptoms for years.
 From the very moment I met her, it was obvious she was downtrodden for a….very, very long time.

 From getting to know her, I learned she has a wonderful family, twin daughters, and a dog.
 She has an incredibly passionate career as a professor with numerous patented inventions.
 Her and her husband own two homes, one in the city and one on the ocean.
 Her life should be a symbol of success and happiness by all measures, yet she described her life to me as….miserable.

 Sharon explained to me that although she considers herself a happy person, her TMJ symptoms have limited her ability to enjoy life.
 Sharon’s TMJ symptoms are a constant burden.
 This is a serious problem.

 At the point when I met Sharon, she had seen by over 20 different dentists, physical therapists, orthopedists, neurologists, and primary care physicians.
 You name it, she saw them.
 She had daily jaw fatigue, headaches, ear ringing, and muscle soreness…everyday, all day.